Tegelstenen/SSRS/README.md

     * We are assuming not much is happening within potential gaps in the 5 second windows created in the previous step.
 5. Then we create a merged dataframe with `merge.py`
 6. To make better use of the geographical data we add weather conditions using `weather.py`
-    * This script fetches from ... and does ...
+    * This script fetches weather data from the Open-Meteo API and maps the nearest weather reading to nearby boats
     * The result is `wind_velocity` and `alignment_factor` features added to the dataframe
 7. The final `final_cleanup.py` does minimal alteration to the data to fit what we have in the models.